-- c) Generic Equivalent Rules-Prescriptions for non-formulary brand name drugs with a generic equivalent will automatically be filled with a generic, and the participant will be charged the lower generic class co-pay.
-If the physician specifies to dispense as written, or if the participant opts for brand name non-formulary drugs, such drugs will be dispensed and the co-pay shall include the added difference in cost for the name brand drug over the generic drug. - d) Formulary Drug Class (a.k.a.
-"Primary Drug Class") is a list of preferred brand name medicines that have been reviewed and selected by the pharmacy benefit manager's "Pharmacy and Therapeutics Committee" of practicing doctors and clinical pharmacists for their safety, quality, and effectiveness. - e) Drug Class-Maintenance medications are drugs usually prescribed to treat conditions of a long-term or chronic nature, such as diabetes, arthritis, or high blood pressure.
+- c.
+Generic Equivalent Rules-Prescriptions for non-formulary brand name drugs with a generic equivalent will automatically be filled with a generic, and the participant will be charged the lower generic class co-pay.
+If the physician specifies to dispense as written, or if the participant opts for brand name non-formulary drugs, such drugs will be dispensed and the co-pay shall include the added difference in cost for the name brand drug over the generic drug. - d.
+Formulary Drug List-(a.k.a.
+"Primary Drug List") is a list of preferred brand name medicines that have been reviewed and selected by the pharmacy benefit manager's "Pharmacy and Therapeutics Committee" of practicing doctors and clinical pharmacists for their safety, quality and effectiveness. - e.
+Maintenance Drug Class-Maintenance medications are drugs usually prescribed to treat conditions of a long-term or chronic nature, such as diabetes, arthritis, or high blood pressure.
 Drugs are classified according to therapeutic category and those drugs that are considered as maintenance medications under the plan are identified through the pharmacy benefit manager.
 Two initial 30-day prescriptions for maintenance drugs may be filled at a retail pharmacy.
 Following that, maintenance drugs must be filled through the mail-order pharmacy program.
 If such subsequent maintenance drug prescriptions are purchased at a retail pharmacy, the plan shall only pay as much as it would have if the drug had been purchased mail-order-and the participant shall pay the difference.
-Participants may choose to continue purchasing their maintenance drugs in 30-day prescriptions at a retail pharmacy beyond the first two months.
-If they do, the co-pay shall be the mail order co-pay for a 30-day supply plus the added difference in cost for the retail maintenance drug over the plans cost for purchase of a 30-day supply of the maintenance drug through the mail-order pharmacy. - f) Biotech Drug Class-Certain newly-patented, high-cost, bio-engineered drugs are to be bought in the most cost-effective way.
+Participants may choose to continue purchasing their maintenance drugs in 30 day prescriptions at a retail pharmacy beyond the first two months.
+If they do, the co-pay shall be the mail order co-pay for a 30-day supply plus the added difference in cost for the retail maintenance drug over the plan's cost for purchase of a 30-day supply of the maintenance drug through the mail-order pharmacy. - f.
+Biotech Drug Class-Certain newly patented, high-cost, bio-engineered drugs are to be bought in the most cost-effective way.
 The plan design shall include a specialty mail-order pharmacy for biotech drugs.
-The Joint Employee Benefits Committee will have responsibility for continuing to seek out ways to purchase biotech drugs at the lowest possible cost. - g) If a doctor certifies that it is medically necessary to prescribe a brand name drug (for example, if the participant has an allergic reaction to the generic equivalent), the copay on brand name drugs filled through the mail order program will be the applicable brand name drug co-pay: either formulary or non-formulary non-generic. - h) Network pricing at pharmacies participating in the network, and through the mail order pharmacy, shall be made available to plan participants to purchase medical supplies not covered by the plan but negotiated through the network.
-The co-pay for such supplies shall be 100 percent of the network discounted cost. - Participants in the Kaiser HMO shall have their prescription coverage provided by Kaiser in conjunction with their medical plan.
-The co-pays shall be \$5 for all prescriptions at Kaiser pharmacies (including mail-order) and \$10 at other participating pharmacies (including Giant, Safeway, and CVS).
+The Joint Employee Benefits Committee will have responsibility for continuing to Seek out ways to purchase biotech drugs at the lowest possible cost. - g.
+Specialty Drugs-Caremark will be the exclusive provider of designated specialty drugs for Caremark plan participants. - h.
+If a doctor certifies that it is medically necessary to prescribe a brand name drug (for example, if the participant has an allergic reaction to the generic equivalent), the co-pay on brand name drugs filled through the mail order program will be the applicable brand name drug co-pay: either formulary or non-formulary no-generic. - i.
+Generic Step Therapy-"Targeted Generic Step Therapy" will be implemented in the Caremark prescription plan to promote greater use of generic drugs in the case of certain drugs for identified medical conditions; as provided in a separate Memorandum of Understanding regarding Generic Step Therapy between MCPS, MCEA, SEIU Local 500 and MCAAP. - j.
+Network pricing at pharmacies participating in the network, and through the mail order pharmacy, shall be made available to plan participants to purchase medical supplies not covered by the plan but negotiated through the network.
+The co-pay for such supplies shall be 100 percent of the network discounted cost. - k.
+Participants in the Kaiser HMO shall have their prescription coverage provided by Kaiser in conjunction with their medical plan.
+The co-pays shall be \$10 for all prescriptions at Kaiser pharmacies (including mail-order) and \$15 at other participating pharmacies (including Giant, Safeway, and CVS).